City: Cusco, Mountains // Activities: Inca Trail trekking tour //

 DAY 2: AGUAS CALIENTES - MACHU PICCHU - CUSCO

-- Pick up from Hotel to Ollantaytambo Train Station and Expedition train ticket from Ollantaytambo to km 104
+- Pick up from your hotel to Ollantaytambo train station and Expedition train ticket from Ollantaytambo to km 104

-- Expedition train from Aguas Calientes to Ollantaytambo and bus to Cusco
+- Expedition train from Aguas Calientes to Ollantaytambo and private bus to Cusco

 - Entrance to the Inca Trail and Machu Picchu